twobeers75/TRANSECT/README.md

 ### NOTE: you can use the -h parameter to see the full help menu. ie.
 bin/R3_prepare_directories.sh -h

 ### The prepare commands for GDC-TCGA and GTEx are similar but not identical.
-See the manual for full details.
+Use -h and see the manual for full details.
 ```

 Be aware that some of these collections are large and require substantial disk space.
 They will take a considerable amount of time to download and process too.
 For example, downloading and processing GDC TCGA-BRCA takes just over 30 minutes (using a high speed network connection and an up to date workstation) and requires more than 14GB of disk space (most of which can and by default is, deleted afterwards).
 In comparison, GDC TCGA-LAML takes less than 5 minutes to retrieve and less than 2GB of disc space.